User Community Service Desk Downloads

 DELETE /instance/{entity}/{id}/override

-Master Records
+Master records

 Requests on the master layer use the following parameters for record identification.